wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/simulation-gui.rst

 .. image:: images/vscode-pick-extension.png
    :alt: Picking Sim GUI simulation extension

-And the ``Sim Gui`` option should popup in a new dialog and will be selected by default.
+And the ``Sim GUI`` option should popup in a new dialog and will be selected by default.
 Press :guilabel:`Ok`.
 This will now launch the Simulation GUI!

 .. image:: images/sim-gui.png
    :alt: The simulation graphical user interface